zzssyy/CFCPred/README.md

 MLModel.py is used to construct and train machine learning classifiers

-EnsembleLearning.py is used for model ensemble based on fuzzy voting, thus predicting
+EnsembleLearning.py is used for model ensemble based on fuzzy voting, thus predicting, please run EnsembleLearning.py

 # Graphical abstract